 NOTE—See 21.3.17.3 (Transmit center frequency and symbol clock frequency tolerance) regarding the usage of two separate RF LOs.

-The Burst Period field indicates the interval between two consecutive burst instances, in units of 100 ms. The value 0 indicates no preference by the initiating STA.
-This field is reserved when the Number of Bursts Exponent field is set to 0.
+The Burst Period subfield indicates the interval between two consecutive burst instances, in units of 100 ms. The value 0 indicates no preference by the initiating STA.
+This subfield is reserved when the Number of Bursts Exponent subfield is set to 0.

 Editor: Update the incorrect references to subfields (as field) in the following as shown below: